Hanas National Nature Reserve, China: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A, C and I. It's important that you choose the right kind.
-The vast majority of adapters available are just plugs and expect your electronics to change the voltage themselves.
-If your devices can't do that they could get fried.
-This one should be appropriate for most places.
+A plug adapter that supports outlet types A, C and I. Ensure that you pick the right type.
+Many adapters available are simply plugs and require your devices to adjust the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one is sufficent for most countries.

 Make your flight more comfortable with an airplane phone mount